septiandr/septiandr/README.md

 ## 👋 About Me

-💻 Fullstack Developer | 🤖 AI & 3D Explorer | 📱 Mobile Dev
+💻 Fullstack Developer | 📱 Mobile Dev

 Crafting seamless web & mobile experiences with clean code, creativity, and a deep love for technology.